 In addition to working on research, program participants attend the weekly Research Advisor Seminar Series.
 This series consists of individual presentations and lab tours by those faculty members currently serving as research advisors for the program.
 Participants are required to attend all scheduled seminars during their eight or ten weeks of research.
 Optional field trips to the Stanford Linear Accelerator Center (SLAC) and physics related Bay Area attractions (e.g. NASA, Lawrence Berkeley Laboratory, etc.) provide an educational “break” from research.
 Presentation of research at a final poster session and a paper on their research experience are also required of all participants.

-Undeclared students may apply, and if accepted, will be asked to declare either the Physics or Engineering Physics major by the end of Spring Quarter, 2013.
+Undeclared students may apply, but must declare the Physics or Engineering Physics major on Axess by the application due date. .

 Students who have participated in this program in past years are still eligible to apply.
 However, if there are more applicants than funding, priority will be given to those who have not yet had funding.
 Those who submit a Student Major Grant proposal are also welcome to apply.

 Note: This program is not an NSF REU (Research Experience for Undergraduates) program.

 Both 8-week and 10-week positions are offered at the discretion of each Faculty Mentor.

 - 8-weeks: $4800 June 22-August 14 (early start) OR July 6 - August 28, 2015 (late start)

 Rick Pam, Academic Director